FabriFalasca/delta-MAPS/README.md

              - k = 16
              - alpha = 0.02
              - maxLag = 12.
-Given the monthly resolution of the dataset, this imply that, in this case the network inference computed the lag-correlations between every couple of domains from a minimum of -12 months to 12 months.
+Given the monthly resolution of the dataset (HadISST), this implies that the network inference computed the lag-correlations between every couple of domains from a minimum of -12 months to 12 months.
              - netSigLevel = 0.001